Suffolk Punch: Uses

 The Suffolk Punch was used mainly for draught work on farms but was also often used to pull heavy artillery in wartime.
 Like other heavy horses, they were also used to pull non-motorised vans and other commercial vehicles.
 Today, they are used for commercial forestry operations, for other draught work, and in advertising.
 They are also used for crossbreeding, to produce heavy sport horses for use in hunter and show jumping competition.
 As a symbol of the county in which they are based, Ipswich Town F.C. incorporate a Suffolk Punch as a dominant part of their team crest.

+Breed influence

 The Suffolk Punch contributed significantly to the creation of the Jutland breed in Denmark.
 Oppenheimer LXII, a Suffolk Punch imported to Denmark in the 1860s by noted Suffolk dealer Oppenheimer of Hamburg, was one of the founding stallions of the Jutland.
 Oppenheimer specialised in selling Suffolk Punches, importing them to the Mecklenburg Stud in Germany.
 The stallion Oppenheimer founded the Jutland breed's most important bloodline, through his descendant Oldrup Munkedal.
 Suffolks were also exported to Pakistan in the 20th century, to be used in upgrading native breeds, and they have been crossed with Pakistani horses and donkeys to create army remounts and mules.
 Suffolks have adapted well to the Pakistani climate, despite their large size, and the programme has been successful.
 The Vladimir Heavy Draft, a draught breed from the former USSR, is another which has been influenced by the Suffolk.